The limit and boundary characteristic classes in Borel-Moore motivic homology: Characteristic classes in motivic homology theories

-Then the \emph{Verdier duality} holds, which states that the following canonical map of functors is invertible:
+Then the \textbf{Verdier duality} holds, which states that after inverting $p$, the following canonical map of functors is invertible:

-\begin{lemma} If $\mathbb{F}\in \mathbf{SH}_c(X)$ is a constructible motivic spectrum, then we have
+\begin{lemma} If $K\in \mathbf{SH}_c(X)$ is a constructible motivic spectrum, then we have

-\end{lemma} \proof This follows from the fact that the class $C_X(\mathbb{F})$ can be interpreted as the categorical Euler characteristic of the object $\mathbb{F}$, which is a dualizable object in the \emph{category of correspondences} over $X$ relative to $k$ whose dual is $\mathbb{D}_{X/k}(\mathbb{F})$ (see \cite{LZ}).
-The result then follows from Verdier duality and the fact that the categorical Euler characteristic of a dualizable object in a symmetric monoidal category agrees with that of its dual (see \ref{num:dual}). \endproof
+\end{lemma} \proof We use a variant of the construction in \cite[Construction 2.6]{LZ}: one define the $2$-category of \emph{cohomological correspondences} $\mathcal{C}_k$ over $k$, where objects are pairs $(X,K)$ with $X$ a scheme and $K\in \mathbf{SH}(X)$, and morphisms and compositions of morphisms are described in loc. cit..
+The $2$-category $\mathcal{C}_k$ is symmetric monoidal, and by \cite[Lemma 2.14, Thm.
+2.16]{LZ} and the K\"unneth formulas in motivic homotopy (\cite[Thm.
+2.4.6]{JY}), any pair $(X,K)$ with $K\in \mathbf{SH}_c(X)$ constructible is a dualizable object in $\mathcal{C}_k$ whose dual is $\mathbb{D}_{X/k}(K)$.
+By \cite[Construction 1.6]{LZ}, the class $C_X(K)$ can be interpreted as the categorical Euler characteristic of the pair $(X,K)$ in $\mathcal{C}_k$.
+The result then follows from the fact that the categorical Euler characteristic of a dualizable object in a symmetric monoidal category agrees with that of its dual (see \ref{num:dual}). \endproof